TagStudioDev/TagStudio/README.md

 ### Why Is the Version Already v9?

 I’ve been developing this project over several years in private, and have gone through several major iterations and rewrites in that time.
-This “major version” is just a number at the end of the day, and if I wanted to I couldn’t released this as “Version 0” or “Version 1.0”, but I’ve decided to stick to my original version numbers to avoid needing to go in and change existing documentation and code comments.
+This “major version” is just a number at the end of the day, and if I wanted to I could've released this as “Version 0” or “Version 1.0”, but I’ve decided to stick to my original version numbers to avoid needing to go in and change existing documentation and code comments.
 Version 10 is intended to include all of the “Priority Features” I’ve outlined in the [previous](#what-features-are-you-planning-on-adding) section.
 I’ve also labeled this version as an Alpha, and will likely reset the numbers when a feature-complete beta is reached.

 ### Wait, Is There a CLI Version?